michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/06_final_steps.md

 # THE END!

 Congrats, you're all done!
 Great job making it through this doc!
-One of the reasons this doc is a bit more lengthy than the rest is because we are using a Hybrid system with WSL.
-It is not as straight forward as just working in one OS and one FS, but the benefits here are great!
+One of the reasons this doc is a bit more lengthy than the rest is because we are using a hybrid system with WSL.
+It is not as straightforward as just working in one OS and one FS, but the benefits here are great!

-If you found this guide beneficial then please reach out to me and let me know!
+If you found this guide beneficial, then please reach out to me and let me know!
 Even just a comment on this guide would be greatly appreciated!
 Thanks and good luck!

 **Don't forget to run `sudo apt-get upgrade` when you have time!**